Mevhare/Forage-KPMG-AU-Virtual-Internship/README.md

 Using Pivot tables in Excel, a new sheet was created for RFM values for each customer in our data
 ![RFM_image](https://github.com/Mevhare/KPMG-Virtual-Internship/blob/main/Solution/Task%202/Images/RFM_table_excel.png)

-Using Python, each customer was assigned to 4 groups;
+After analysis, each customer segment was assigned titles;

 |Cluster|Label|Description|
 |:----|:----|:----|